Fonta1n3/FullyNoded/Readme.md

 23. [Contributing](#contributing)
 24. [Built With](#built-with)
 25. [The docs](#docs)

+# Why Fully Noded?

+To answer that question you need to know your objectives, such as:
+I'd like to manage my Bitcoin node with a fullfletched GUI I'd like to be self sovereignly managing my crypto holdings I'd like to learn about and test the newest Bitcoin developments

+# For who is Fully Noded?

+# Preparatory work for Fully Noded users
+## Personal
+ - Knowledge
+ - Gear
+ - Skills
+ - Course material
+ - Howto's, troubleshooting
+ - Questions and Answers

 ## Requirements
 - At least [Bitcoin Core 0.20.0](https://bitcoincore.org/bin/bitcoin-core-0.20.0/) for "Fully Noded Multisig" wallet compatibility, Bitcoin Core wallets will of course work with any version.